cellml/libcellml/docs/reference/index_reference.rst

 specification and/or guidelines to which it relates.

-Section A: Preamble and definitions
+Section A: Definitions and preamble
 ===================================

 .. toctree::
-    :maxdepth: 3
+    :maxdepth: 2

     index_sectionA.rst